mandereh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups -> list all groups a user is a part of 3-new_owner -> a script that changes the owner of the file 4-empty -> a script that creates an empty file
+2-groups -> list all groups a user is a part of 3-new_owner -> a script that changes the owner of the file 4-empty -> a script that creates an empty file 5-execute -> a script that adds execute to the files permission